ramanveerji/Ads-Regex-Official/README.md

 Download from the [releases page](https://github.com/ramanveerji/Ads-Regex-Official/releases)

 ### Instructions:
+- Download the latest release zip.
-- Download and install the apk.
+- Unzip and install the apk.
 - Open and enjoy.

 ### Notes: